europa502/DigitalDocumentSigners/README.md

 **Usage-**

-Open the sign2.html and eneter the data.
-Also provide the path to your p12 cerificate in your system. click "Sign Document" and it will download a signed pdf.
+Open the sign2.html and enter the data.
+Also provide the path to your p12 cerificate in your system.
+Click "Sign Document" and it will download a signed pdf.